- Surgery for Absent, Enlarged or Asymmetric Areola or Nipples

 The use of micro pigmentation or ‘tattooing’ can then be used to assist in creating a pigmented areolar and darker pigmented nipple appearance on the breast.
 It is important to have an experienced technician do this type of ‘tattooing’ in order to avoid a tattoo that has a ‘target’ appearance.

 Nipples may also appear elongated, darkened, thickened, inverted or absent.
-Enlarged nipples may be very evident through clothing and create poor self-esteem for some women and men.
+Enlarged nipples may be very evident through clothing for some women and men.
 Surgery can be performed to adjust the size of an enlarged nipple or incases where a nipple is absent can be surgically created to look like a nipple.

 Micropigmentation or Tattooing